amolabs/docs/protocol.md

 ### Updating validator set
 If there is at least one of `stake`, `withdraw`, `delegate` or `retract` transaction in the last block, the top `n_val` accounts with the highest *effective stake* value shall be selected again.
 These accounts shall be new validators for the upcoming blocks.

-**NOTE:** Effective stake value is the sum of his/her own stake in the `stake` store and all items in the `delegate` store having the same `delegator` field as the account address in question
+**NOTE:** Effective stake value is the sum of his/her own stake in the `stake` store and all items in the `delegate` store having the same `delegatee` field as the account address in question

 **NOTE:** `n_val` is a global parameter fixed across nodes and blocks (and so the time).
 So, it shall be set at the genesis time.